Mona-Klj/NashvilleHousing-Data-Cleaning/README.md

 - Breaking out Address into Columns

--Using Parsename to split OwnerAddress Column
+- Using Parsename to split OwnerAddress Column

 -Editing categorical Columns